mongodb/docs/source/reference/javascript.rst

    Where "``collection``" is the name of the collection that you want to remove.
 Without arguments, this method removes all documents in the collection.
-To control the output of :func:`remove()`:
+To control the output of :func:`db.collection.remove()`:

-   :param optional query: Specify a query object to limit or filter
+   :param query: Optional.
+Specify a query object to limit or filter
                  the documents to remove.
 See
-                          :func:`find()` and the :doc:`operator
+                 :func:`db.collection.find()` and the :doc:`operator
                  reference </reference/operators>` for more
-                          information
+                 information.

-   :param optional justOne: Boolean.
+   :param Boolean justOne: Optional.
 Specify "``true``" to only delete
                            the first result.
 Equivalent to the
-                            operation of :func:`findOne()`.
+                           operation of :func:`db.collection.findOne()`.

    Consider the following example: